mhusseini/Dryv/README.md

 ```

 Objects used for pre-evaluation must be registered in the web applications service collection.
 That is,
-they must have been registered as a servivce in the startup class.
+they must be registered as a service in the startup class.
 For example:
 ```csharp
 public class Startup
 {